Ropes & Gray LLP - The Inside View

 Main areas of work

-From the boardroom to the courtroom, Ropes & Gray—named The American Lawyer’s 2022 “Law Firm of the Year”—represents the world’s leading companies on their most critical matters.
-The firm has been recognized as having top-ranked practices in private equity, M&A, finance, asset management, business restructuring, healthcare, life sciences and intellectual property, privacy & cybersecurity, among others.
+From the boardroom to the courtroom, Ropes & Gray represents the world’s leading companies on their most critical matters.
+Named “Law Firm of the Year” by The American Lawyer in 2022, the firm has been widely recognized as having top-ranked practices in private equity, M&A, finance, asset management, business restructuring, healthcare, life sciences and intellectual property, privacy & cybersecurity, among others.
 The firm has a strong litigation practice, recognized for its successful track record, including in antitrust, appellate, litigation, government enforcement and white collar criminal defense, and IP litigation.

 Firm profile

-Ropes & Gray, an international law firm with more than 1,500 attorneys in 13 offices in the United States, Asia and Europe, provides comprehensive legal services to leading businesses and individuals around the world.
+Ropes & Gray, an international law firm with more than 1,500 attorneys in 14 offices in the United States, Asia and Europe, provides comprehensive legal services to leading businesses and individuals around the world.
 Clients benefit from the firm’s unwavering standards of integrity, service and responsiveness.
 The firm is ideally positioned to address its clients’ most pressing legal and business issues.
-From 2020 to 2022, lawyers, paralegals and other Ropes & Gray professionals worldwide committed more than 560,000 hours assisting the firm’s pro bono clients.
+Our lawyers, paralegals, summer associates and other professionals worldwide donated more than 688,500 hours of legal services from 2019–2023.

 Recruitment